A man convicted of second-degree murder in a 2005 beating death of an Ottawa man has been released on bail pending his appeal.

 Charlie Manasseri, 51, was found guilty in the murder of Brian Fudge in June 2012, which carries an automatic sentence of life in prison with no chance of parole for 10 years.

-The charge stems from an altercation at the former Le Skratch Bar and Grill on Merivale Road on Dec.
-31, 2005.
+The charge stems from an altercation at the former Le Skratch Bar and Grill on Merivale Road in the early morning hours of New Year's Day 2005.

 Manasseri was found to have slammed Fudge's head against the bar "10 to 20 times."